 Safety analyses will be conducted using the safety analysis set on a treatment-emergent basis.
-As such, the safety analysis set will include all subjects/eyes exposed to any study lenses evaluated in this study.
+As such, the safety analysis set will include all subjects/eyes exposed to any study lenses evaluated in this study, emergent safety analyses, subjects/eyes will be categorized under the actual study lenses exposed in the corresponding lens sequence.